HP OfficeJet Pro 9125e Printer Review

 24Bit

 The scan quality is very good.
-Colors and text look nice, though the image processing is a little too aggressive in removing finer details like the lines in the graph and the watermark.
+Colors and text look nice, although the image processing is a bit too aggressive in removing finer details, such as the lines in the graph and the watermark.
 There's also an issue with the automatic feeder, as all ADF scans come out crooked, regardless of the settings used.

 Photo